 The scope of development by the Company is insubstantial compared to the total market.
 Thus, the Company is unable to significantly impact competition in the market.
 In locations where there is a direct competitor with the Company, results will typically be more favourable to the party who offers condominium units with a higher level of finishing, at a lower price and with lower maintenance fees.
-However, the Company believes that it currently has a competitive advance in the Blue Mountain, Horseshoe and Deerhurst areas due to these areas not having competing projects of similar size, and their proximity to hospitality amenities and outdoor activities.
+However, the Company believes that it currently has a competitive advantage in the Blue Mountain, Horseshoe and Deerhurst areas as these areas do not have competing projects of similar size, and due to the Company's proximity to hospitality amenities and outdoor activities.

-Since the Deerhurst Resort attract mostly clientele interested in summer activities, such properties are typically marketed during summer and spring, compared to the properties located at the Horseshoe Resort and Blue Mountain, that benefit from the opposite seasonality and are typically marketed during the fall and winter seasons.
+Since the Deerhurst Resort attracts mostly clientele interested in summer activities, such properties are typically marketed during summer and spring seasons, compared to the properties located at the Horseshoe Resort and Blue Mountain, that benefit from the opposite seasonality and are typically marketed during the fall and winter seasons.